radumarias/rencrypt-python/README.md

 ## Encrypt and decrypt a buffer in memory

-This is the most performant way to use it as it will not allocate new memory for plaintext and ciphertext.
+This is the most performant way to use it as it will not copy bytes to the buffer nor allocate new memory for plaintext and ciphertext.

 ```python
 from rencrypt import REncrypt, Cipher